Hands on: Microsoft Surface Studio 2 review

 We’ve waited quite a while for this one: the Surface Studio 2 is finally here, and it’s improved in almost every way.
 However, those improvements may not have a shelf life befitting of a computer with such a steep price tag.

 For folks that have already bought into the Surface Studio platform, this new edition should come as a welcome, long-awaited upgrade.
-Just be sure that this computer will be ideal for your use case (digital media artists only need apply) for some time before plunking down this much cash.
+Just be sure that this computer will be ideal for your use case (digital media artists only need apply), and for some time, before plunking down this much cash.

 Price and availability